-ART ON MY MIND: Understanding Culture through the Visual Arts for high school age youth, has the dual goals of expanding adolescent’s understanding of visual arts and its many roles in our society, as well as developing a new generation of art advocates and leaders.
-This program will provide participants with the tools to better understand art medians, to better appreciate art in all its forms, and have a better eye for selecting art with a broad appeal.
-Participants will gain skills needed to begin their own art collection and will be introduced to the arts venues in Fayetteville/Cumberland County.
+ART ON MY MIND: Understanding Culture through the Visual Arts for high school age youth, had the dual goals of expanding an adolescent’s understanding of visual arts and its many roles in our society, as well as developing a new generation of art advocates and leaders.
+This program provided participants with the tools to better understand art medians, to better appreciate art in all its forms, and have a better eye for selecting art with a broad appeal.
+Participants gained the skills needed to begin their own art collection and were be introduced to the galleries and arts venues in Fayetteville/Cumberland County.

-The proposed project will consist of ten workshops to take place at Ellington White Contemporary and in the community on Saturday mornings from 10:00 am to 12:00pm.
-We will implement this project twice during the grant year.
+The proposed project consisted of ten workshops to took place at Ellington White Contemporary and in the community on Saturday mornings from 10:00 am to 12:00pm.
+The program team implemented this project twice during the grant year.
 The first session will be conducted beginning in January 2023 for ten weeks.
-The second session will be conducted from May 2023 through
+The second summer session was conducted from May 2023 through June 2023.

-Each session will be limited to 20 participants.
-Applicants will be required to submit a referral or reference from a parent, teacher, coach, or other adult involved in the applicant’s life, a statement from the applicant outlining their experience with visual arts and reasons why inclusion in the project is requested, and a commitment from the applicant’s care giver and
+Each session was limited to 20 participants.
+Applicants were required to submit a referral or reference from a parent, teacher, coach, or other adult involved in the applicant’s life, a statement from the applicant outlining their experience with visual arts and reasons why inclusion in the project is requested, and a commitment from the applicant’s care giver and

 applicant to attend all 10 sessions and complete assigned tasks.